leecolarelli/dotfiles/README.md

 ### 4. Restore Mackup settings

-After mackup is synced with your cloud storage, restore your mac settings by running `mackup restore`
+Restore your mac settings by running `mackup restore`

 ### 5. Restart your computer